opdavies/oliverdavies.uk/source/_posts/running-drupal-with-symfony-local-server.md

  Because port 3306 is exposed, the server recognises it as a database service and automatically creates environment variables prefixed with `DATABASE_`.

- A list of all the environment variables can be seen by running `symfony var:export`:
+ A list of all the environment variables can be seen by running `symfony var:export` (add `| tr " " "\n"` if you want to view each one on a new line):

 ```dotenv
 DATABASE_DATABASE=main